What Should We Learn From Cho Seung-Hui?

 Pennsylvania Hospital to Start Inpatient Care for Internet Addiction

 Media includes anything from television to the Internet.
-Although some people might not believe that an addiction to media is real, a hospital located in Pennsylvania announced that it would start the first ever inpatient in the … Read more on Counsel & Heal
+Although some people might not believe that an addiction to media is real, a hospital located in Pennsylvania announced that it would start the first ever inpatient treatment program in the … Read more on Counsel & Heal

 Mental Health Program for seniors launched at Grimes St. Joseph